-The five-year combined BS/MS Degree Program in Computer Graphics Technology enables outstanding students to complete the Bachelor of Science in Computer Graphics Technology and the Master of Science in Technology with a Specialization in Computer Graphics Technology in a total of five years, rather than six years or more (if pursued separately).
+The five-year combined BS/MS Degree Program in Computer Graphics Technology enables outstanding students to complete the Bachelor of Science in Computer Graphics Technology and the Master of Science in Computer Graphics Technology in a total of five years, rather than six years or more (if pursued separately).

 The program does not alter the requirements for either degree, but allows students to count up to nine (9) credits of graduate level courses toward both degrees, thereby reducing the total time to complete the MS degree.
 With advanced placement credit, credit by examination, full course loads, summer courses, or a combination of these, students can comfortably complete both degrees in no more than five (5) years from the beginning of their academic career in CGT.

 Requirements for admission to the Combined Degree Program in CGT include a minimum 3.5 GPA in CGT courses and a cumulative overall GPA of at least 3.2.
 Students must also complete 90 of the 120 credits in the CGT BS degree by the end of their sixth (6th) semester.

 Students desiring to apply to the Combined CGT program do so at the beginning of their sixth (6th) semester (the second semester of the junior year).
 If accepted to the program, a student begins taking graduate courses in the senior year (one during the first semester of the senior year, and two during the second semester).
 It is also possible to take courses during the summer between one’s junior and senior year.
 One advantage to the student is that the Graduate Record Examination (GRE) is not required to pursue the MS under this program.

 - Fill out the CGT Combined Program Application form (There is an example of MS-BS Plan of Study).

 - Meet with your undergraduate counselor to verify your CGT and cumulative GPA.
 Your counselor will need to sign the CGT Dual Program Application form.